ValeryAndreevichPushkarev/PositionalEncoding/README.md

 See schematics in attached file.

 Can be useful in mobile GPU, server TPU and other things.
-Just make computations, before output to memory decode result into non-masked binary format.
-With heat of 4-5 transistors switches (for 2b,4b and so).
+Just make computations, before output to memory decode result into standart binary encoding.
+With heat of 4 transistors switches (for 2b,4b and so).

 Minuses - about 4 times more memory consumption.